leta199/Simulation-Rejection-Sampling/README.md

 For this target proposal I seleced an exponential distribution with lambda = 1 translated by + 5.

 `proposal_pdf(x)`
-Function we will use grpahed as:
+Function we will use, graphed as:
 <img width="1195" height="838" alt="Image" src="https://github.com/user-attachments/assets/9c51eb61-7bc2-485c-8a84-bdfa6c0b17b3" />

 **Rejection Sampling**